nodejs/node/doc/api/stream.md

 class methods only.

-This optional function will be called before the stream closes, delaying the `finish` event until `callback` is called.
+This optional function will be called before the stream closes, delaying the `'finish'` event until `callback` is called.
 This is useful to close resources or write buffered data before a stream ends.

 #### Errors While Writing